quicwg/ops-drafts/draft-ietf-quic-applicability.md

 transport layer. {{QUIC}} recommends retransmitting lost data before new data, unless indicated differently by the application.
-When a QUIC endpoint uses fully reliable streams for transmission, prioritization of retransmissions will be beneficial in most cases, as filling in gaps and freeing up the flow control window.
+When a QUIC endpoint uses fully reliable streams for transmission, prioritization of retransmissions will be beneficial in most cases, filling in gaps and freeing up the flow control window.
 For partially reliable or unreliable streams, priority scheduling of retransmissions over data of higher-priority streams might not be desirable.
 For such streams, QUIC could either provide an